 Concerts on the Quad

-Taking place at 6:30 on the Coram Library porch on the Historic Quad, at College Street and Campus Avenue, these concerts are open to the public at no cost.
+Concerts take place at 6:30 outisde of the Gomes Chapel on the Historic Quad, at College Street and Campus Avenue, these concerts are open to the public at no cost.

 Audience members are encouraged to bring picnics and chairs or blankets.
 The rain site is the nearby Peter J. Gomes Chapel, also on the Quad at 275 College St. For more information, please call 207-753-6953.